XanCeegor/helix_frontend/README.md

 The frontend of Helix is designed to connect to an API backend to send and retrieve data.
 For the backend part of this project go to [Helix Backend](https://github.com/XanCeegor/helix_backend).

 A beta version of the site can be found here: [Helix](https://helix.xanceegor.dev/)
+Note: The backend of the Helix demo is hosted on a home server by myself.
+Due to fiber connection problems the backend is down for now and the demo does not function properly.

 ## Project setup
 ### clone the repo